Work in progress

 Abstract: This note considers a principal-agent relationship where the agent chooses the degree of uncertainty.
 An increase in uncertainty, measured by a mean-preserving spread, has a positive effect if it increases the upper bound, due to no distortion at the top.
 At the same time, however, it implies more distortions below the top.
 We show by an example of a uniform distribution that the agent may not prefer a maximum dispersion.
 A hold-up problem arises as the agent's choice of the degree of uncertainty does not maximise aggregate welfare, given that the principal cannot commit to compensate the agent fro the welfare-maximizing dispersion.

-(together with Chris Muris, University of Bristol, Horst Raff, University of Kiel, and Nicolas Schmitt, Simon Fraser University)
+(together with Chris Muris, McMaster University, Horst Raff, University of Kiel, and Nicolas Schmitt, Simon Fraser University)

 (together with Onur Koska, University of Canterbury)